openfisca/openfisca-doc/en/coding-the-legislation/time_and_variables.md

 #### Coding Variables
-There is two situations :
+There are two situations :
- - if the variable is only defined for a specific time interval
+ - the variable is defined only for a specific time interval
- - if the variable definition evolves over time.
+ - the variable definition evolves over time.

-###### Over a specific time interval
+###### Definied for a specific time interval
-Add as function attribute the start and/or end date of the variable.
+Add as function attribute the start_date and/or stop_date of the variable.

 Example: the [`bouclier fiscal`](https://legislation.openfisca.fr/variables/bouclier_fiscal)
 ```python